Summer Internships for Current Scholars

 • Photograph and record social media content to promote take-and-make activities across Museum’s platforms

-• Document and save in-gallery activities to the Education Department’s Google Suite drive to establish and maintain archives
+• Document and save in-gallery activities to the Department’s server drives to establish and maintain archives

 Career Experience: